isomerpages/moe-anglicanhigh/_curriculum/Mathematics.md

 <img class="GeneratedImage" src="/images/Curriculum/Math/Martin_Yong.jpg">

 <p align="justify">
 Success only comes when you persevere.
-Seeing a struggling Math student suddenly experience an "a-ha!" moment, and from then on, go whole heartedly into tackling one problem after another, that's my pride and joy. <br>-- Mr Martin Yong, Subject Head (Student Leadership/Student Management)</p>
+Seeing a struggling Math student suddenly experience an "a-ha!" moment, and from then on, go whole heartedly into tackling one problem after another, that's my pride and joy. <br>-- Mr Martin Yong, HOD/ Student Leadership and Management</p>